 Lean Six Sigma Audit Group

-The TCE team leverages its Lean Six Sigma and Audit group to identify key opportunities for improvement across EMC.
-These improvements are prioritized to drive continual improvement on EMC’s product quality, time to resolution, cost efficiencies, and overall process improvement.
+The TCE team leverages its Lean Six Sigma (LSS) and Audit group to identify key opportunities for improvement across EMC.
+These improvements are prioritized to drive continual improvement in EMC’s product quality, time to resolution, cost efficiencies, and overall process improvement.
 While we focus on many internal improvements, the team also addresses key customer concerns.
-At the end of December 2013, EMC had completed more than 2,400 Lean Six Sigma projects, exceeding $800 million in total, measureable benefits.

 External Customer Service Awards

-In 2013, for the second year in a row, EMC won the Temkin Group Award, an accomplishment that speaks to the focus we place on the customer experience.
+In 2014, for the third year in a row, EMC won the Temkin Group Award, an accomplishment that speaks to the focus we place on the customer experience.
 The Temkin Group is a customer experience research and consulting firm devoted to helping large companies build customer loyalty.

 TCE Innovation Award

-The TCE team offers an Innovation Award as part of EMC’s annual Innovation Roadmap.
-The award recognizes innovative approaches to maintaining customer loyalty while enhancing EMC’s customer service capabilities and engagement model.
-In 2013, the TCE Innovation Award winner recommended a unified EMC product and service feedback system to capture customer feedback real-time.
+The TCE team sponsors an Innovation Award as part of EMC’s annual Innovation Roadmap.
+The award recognizes innovative approaches to maintaining and growing customer loyalty while enhancing EMC’s customer solution portfolio, service capabilities and engagement model.
+In 2014, the TCE Innovation Award winner recommended a unified EMC product and service feedback system to capture customer feedback real-time.
 This feedback will be utilized to drive real-time product and solution enhancements while providing key insight into our future development roadmaps.

 EMC Community Network

-The EMC Community Network (ECN) on emc.com launched in 2008 and continues to evolve.
+The EMC Community Network on emc.com launched in 2008 and is still evolving.
 This online site creates a social network that links some of our stakeholders, such as our employees, customers, and partners, who have common interests in collaborating and innovating on everything from EMC products to industry practices.
 Members can find and share ideas through blogs, social networks and RSS feeds—providing a direct connection to our leaders, experts, and products teams.

 Executive Briefing Program

 EMC’s Executive Briefing Program provides customers, partners, and prospects the unique opportunity to interact with executive management, business leaders, and technology experts across the company.
-By specifically tailoring conversations to audiences ranging from Systems Architects and IT Managers to CXO’s, the Executive Briefing Program allows customers and partners to connect with EMC both technically and strategically.
-This interaction allows visitors to explore EMC’s position in the marketplace while collaboratively addressing their individual challenges, redefining strategies, and ultimately working to transform their underlying business while accelerating their journey to the cloud.
+By specifically tailoring conversations to audiences ranging from Systems Architects and IT Managers to C-suite Executives, the Executive Briefing Program allows customers and partners to connect with EMC both technically and strategically.
+This interaction allows visitors to explore EMC’s position in the marketplace while collaboratively addressing their individual challenges, redefining strategies, and ultimately working to transform their underlying business.

 Founded in 1994, the Executive Briefing Program now reaches over 20,000 attendees annually.
-The program consists of 10 briefing locations around the world in conjunction with robust field briefing programs across all three theaters.
+The program consists of 11 briefing locations around the world in conjunction with a robust global field program.
 To learn more, visit EMC’s Worldwide Executive Briefing Program.

-Center Locations: Hopkinton, MA (HQ); Bedford, MA (RSA); Rio de Janeiro, Brazil; Silicon Valley, CA; Washington, D.C.; Cork, Ireland; Bangalore, India; Beijing, China; Singapore; Tokyo, Japan
+Center Locations: Hopkinton, MA (HQ); Bedford, MA (RSA); Rio de Janeiro, Brazil; Silicon Valley, CA; Washington, D.C.; Cork, Ireland; Bangalore, India; Beijing, China; Shanghai, China; Singapore; Tokyo, Japan